AdobeDocs/experience-manager-headless-adaptive-forms.en/help/use-events-to-handle-and-submit-form-data.md

 ---
 title: Use events to handle and submit form headless adaptive forms data
-description: Use events to handle and submit form headless adaptive forms data
+description: Use events to handle and submit form headless adaptive forms data.
 hide: no
 ---